nystudio107/craft-seomatic/README.md

 ![Screenshot](resources/screenshots/seomatic-content-sitemap.png)

 SEOmatic automatically creates a sitemap index for each of your Site Groups.
-This sitemap index points to individual sitemaps for each of your Sections and Category Groups.
+This sitemap index points to individual sitemaps for each of your Sections, Category Groups, and Commerce Product Types.

-Instead of one massive sitemap that must be updated any time anything changes, only the sitemap for the Section or Category group will be updated when something changes in it.
+Instead of one massive sitemap that must be updated any time anything changes, only the sitemap for the Section, Category Group, or Commerce Product Type will be updated when something changes in it.

 SEOmatic can automatically include files such as `.pdf`, `.xls`, `.doc` and other indexable file types in Asset fields or Asset fields in matrix blocks.

 In addition, SEOmatic can automatically create [Image sitemaps](https://support.google.com/webmasters/answer/178636?hl=en) and [Video sitemaps](https://developers.google.com/webmasters/videosearch/sitemaps) from images & videos in Asset fields or Asset fields in matrix blocks

-Sitemap Indexes are automatically submitted to search engines whenever a new Section/Category Group is added.
+Sitemap Indexes are automatically submitted to search engines whenever a new Section, Category Group, or Commerce Product Type is added.

-Section Sitemaps are automatically submitted to search engines whenever a new Element in that Section/Category Group is added.
+Section Sitemaps are automatically submitted to search engines whenever a new Element in that Section, Category Group, or Commerce Product Type is added.

 #### Content SEO AdminCP Fields